govindak-umd/FoodBarcodeScanner/README.md

   - configurable in a larger yml file on how many past searches
   - user can click on a past search and see the nutritional information
   - clear search history, add a new button for this
+- workflows
+  - pylint check
+  - black check
--
+  - isort check

 ## Feature Requests (future TODO)

 - asyncio
   - in the future, always search for healthier alternatives along with originally requested products health information

 - workflows
-  - pylint check
-  - black check
-  - isort check
   - auto merge workflow
+    - should run only when the other workflows are done

 Machine Learning aspect of the project
 - Suggest healthier alternatives